Waggle Dance Review: A Good Introduction To Worker Placement Games

 Daytime

 Waggle Dance is a dice worker placement game for 2 to 4 people.
-Players roll a handful of worker bees and then, during the day phase, send the bees out to perform tasks like expanding the hive, caring for eggs, collecting nectar, preparing the hive for honey, and winning the favor of the Queen.
+Players roll a handful of worker bees.
+During the day phase, send the bees out to perform tasks like expanding the hive, caring for eggs, collecting nectar, preparing the hive for honey, and winning the favor of the Queen.

 Nighttime

-Once all players have placed their bees, the game moves to the night phase and the bees reap the rewards for their daytime efforts.
+Once all players have placed their bees, the game moves to the night phase.
+This is when the bees reap the rewards for their daytime efforts.

 Eggs are laid, which gives an extra worker bee dice to roll.
 Pollen gathered during the day is placed on available beehive sections.
-Importantly, beehive hexes are converted to honey if they have the nectar and appropriate bees.
+And, importantly, beehive hexes are converted to honey if they have the nectar and appropriate bees.

 The Winner

-Those honey hexes are important because the winner of a standard game is the first player to have 7 honeycomb sections in their hive.
+Honey hexes are important because the winner of a standard game is the first player to have 7 honeycomb sections.
 You can also opt for a short game, with a target of 5, or an extended game, where the target is 9.
-At standard length, the game feels just about the right length.
+At standard length, the game feels just about right.

 The Game Components